What your waist circumference and obesity tell you about health risk

 How much weight do I need to lose if I have a large waist to see health improvements?

 Good news!
-Studies show if you are overweight, even a modest weight loss (5-10% of current weight) decreases the risk of chronic disease.
+If you are overweight, even a modest weight loss (5-10% of your current weight) decreases the risk of chronic disease.
 In addition, a minor weight loss can help manage present chronic conditions (such as lowering blood pressure and blood sugar).
 Need help setting a weight-loss goal?
 This article can help.

 Tips to lose weight, shrink your waist circumference, and lower your risk of obesity related health issues